-This is a pest management guide developed for use by vineyard managers in Oregon.
-This guide represents some of the best recommendations for chemicals, formulations, and usage rates of products that are intended to prevent, manage and control vineyard diseases, insects, weeds, and vertebrate pests.
+This pest management guide is developed for use by vineyard managers in Oregon.
+It provides recommendations for chemicals, formulations, and usage rates of products that are intended to prevent, manage and control vineyard diseases, insects, weeds, and vertebrate pests.
+When selecting a pesticide, consider its efficacy and impact on beneficial arthropods, honey bees, and the environment.
+Not all registered pesticides are listed.
 These recommendations are based on research, label directions, and vineyard-use experience for Oregon vineyards.
-For optimum pest control, selecting appropriate chemicals, application rates, amount of water per acre, and application methods also depends on a thorough knowledge of the region and the vineyard, as well as cultivars, planting density, vine vigor, canopy characteristics, pest complex, and past pest problems.
+For optimum pest control, appropriate selection and timing of chemical application rates, amount of water, and method of application, it is important to have a thorough knowledge of the region and vineyard, as well as cultivars, planting density, vine vigor, canopy characteristics, pest complex, and past pest problems.

-This guide does not intend to discriminate against products.
-Occasionally, different formulations of a product (or similar formulations containing a different concentration of an active ingredient) are registered and effective for use on grapes and the pests listed.
+This guide does not intend to promote or discriminate between products.
+Occasionally, new formulations of a product (or similar formulations containing a different concentration of an active ingredient) may be registered and effective for use on grapes and the pests listed on the label.
 Such products may be used even though they are not included in this guide.

-You may wish to consult the labels of alternative products to determine whether they offer advantages over the products listed in this guide.
-Formulations, application rates, and registration status may change at any time.
-For this reason, the details given in this document are accurate as of the date of release.
-As a grower, it is your responsibility to check label rates of all products used on your farm and verify current registration status with the Oregon Department of Agriculture.
-To do so, visit: http://oda.state.or.us/dbs/pest_productsL2K/search.lasso
+Consult the labels of alternative products to determine whether they offer advantages over the products listed in this guide.
+Formulations, application rates, and registration status may change.
+For this reason, the details given in this guide are accurate on the date of release.
+Determine label rates of all products used on your farm and verify current registration status with the Oregon Department of Agriculture.
+To do this, visit: http://oda.state.or.us/dbs/pest_productsL2K/search.lasso